* Translated by AI

 Hanwha registered Kim Seo-hyun on the first division roster ahead of the 2026 Shinhan SOL KBO League regular season away game against the KIA Tigers, scheduled for 6:30 p.m. on the 7th at Gwangju-KIA Champions Field.

-Most of all, Kim Seo-hyun has continued to struggle with his control.
-On the 14th of last month, in the game against the Daejeon Samsung Lions, he entered in relief with two outs and runners on first and second in the eighth inning, allowing four walks and seven hit-by-pitches over one inning, giving up three runs.
-After pitching three consecutive scoreless games, he bowed his head on the 26th of last month against the Daejeon NC Dinos, surrendering a go-ahead two-run home run to Jung Jung-yeol.
+Most of all, Kim Seo-hyun has continued to struggle with control.
+In the match against the Daejeon Samsung Lions on the 14th of last month, he entered in relief in the 8th inning with two outs and runners on first and second, allowing four walks and seven hit-by-pitches over one inning, resulting in three runs allowed.
+After pitching three consecutive scoreless games, he bowed his head in defeat on the 26th of last month against the Daejeon NC Dinos, surrendering a go-ahead two-run home run to Jung Joong-yeol.

 Consequently, he was removed from the first division roster on the 27th of last month.
 After regrouping in the Futures League, he was called back to the first division as soon as ten days had passed.